 A highway defect that causes an accident can turn a simple car wreck into large scale litigation, especially if there was catastrophic injury or death.

 While you can sue the department of transportation, it is more likely that the lawsuit will involve a third party—the maker of the guardrail or the subcontractors who actually did the road work, for example.
-At M. Blake Heath, Trial Attorney LLC, we know the right questions to ask and the right places to find answers.
+At Heath Injury Law LLC, we know the right questions to ask and the right places to find answers.

 Because highway defect cases can be complex and often involve third parties, it is very important that you hire a personal injury attorney with the experience and resources to tackle these cases.
 As a small firm, we can provide personal service without sacrificing the resources of a larger firm.

-If you have been injured in a car accident caused by a highway defect on a Missouri road, contact the attorneys at M. Blake Heath, Trial Attorney LLC to learn more about how we can help protect your rights.
+If you have been injured in a car accident caused by a highway defect on a Missouri road, contact the attorneys at Heath Injury Law LLC to learn more about how we can help protect your rights.
 Fill out this intake form, or call: 816-931-0048